hyundai-robotics/doc-hi6-operation/7-system/3-control-parameter/2-io-signal-setting/5-input-signal-set-info.md

 #### Screen saver deactivation

-If the teach pendant is not operated, the teach pendant will switch to the screen saver state when the screen off time set in the \[service &gt; 11: Teach Pendant Option\] menu has elapsed.
+If the teach pendant is not operated, the teach pendant will switch to the screen saver state when the screen off time set in the `[service  - 11: Teach Pendant Option]` menu has elapsed.
 This function is used to turn on the screen of the teach pendant by an external signal.